kmdouglass/bstore/docs/faq.rst

     + position ID - A single integer or integer pair identifying the position on the sample
     + slice ID - An integer identifying the axial slice acquired
+    + replicate ID - An integer identifying the biological replicate that corresponds to this dataset.

-The first four properties in bold are required; the last four are optional.
+The first four properties in bold are required; the last properties are optional.

 There are three important advantages to enforcing an interface such as this.